Skip to content

 • Support you in putting feelings and therapeutic goals into words

-• Listen attentively and show an empathic understanding
+• Listen attentively and show empathic understanding

 • Reflect back to you and use questions to prompt further exploration